 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-In the spring of 2018 N Rosa Parks Way will undergo preventative maintenance projects in two sections.
-From N Willamette Blvd to N Delaware Ave and from N Interstate Ave to N Williams Ave the road will undergo repaving and restriping.
+In the spring of 2018 N Rosa Parks Way underwent preventative maintenance projects in two sections.
+From N Willamette Blvd to N Delaware Ave and from N Interstate Ave to N Williams Ave the road was repaved and restriped.
 During repaving projects, PBOT seeks to improve the traffic operations and safety for all road users.
 By combining maintenance projects with operational improvements such as new striping configurations, PBOT more efficiently maintains the transportation system and improves road safety simultaneously.

-PBOT proposes safety and operational improvements for N Rosa Parks Way from N Willamette Blvd to NE MLK Jr. Blvd, including:
+PBOT proposed the following safety and operational improvements for N Rosa Parks Way from N Willamette Blvd to NE MLK Jr. Blvd:

 Improved pedestrian crossings at key locations.

 Improved transit stops on N Rosa Parks at N Albina Street.

 A street design with a more neighborhood feel.

 Email or call the project manager with questions or comments about the project.